mongodb/terraform-provider-mongodbatlas/website/docs/d/cloud_backup_schedule.html.markdown

 # mongodbatlas_cloud_backup_schedule

 `mongodbatlas_cloud_backup_schedule` provides a Cloud Backup Schedule datasource.
-An Atlas Cloud Backup Schedule provides the current snapshot schedule and retention settings for the cluster.
+An Atlas Cloud Backup Schedule provides the current cloud backup schedule for the cluster.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find `groupId` in the official documentation.